Monty Sharma

 Monty Sharma (born 17 April 1970) is a music composer from India scoring music for Bollywood.
 He is popular for being the background music composer for Black (2005), Ram-Leela (2013) and music director for Saawariya (2007).
-He is cousin of composer Mithoon & nephew of famous music composer Pyarelal Sharma of popular Indian music composer duo Laxmikant–Pyarelal.
+He is cousin of composer Mithoon and nephew of music composer Pyarelal Sharma of music composer duo Laxmikant–Pyarelal.

 Early life

 Monty Sharma was born on 17 April 1970 in Mumbai.
 He started learning music at the age of five and had the opportunity to learn under the guidance of his grand father Pandit Ram Prasad Sharma.
 Monty is nephew of Pyarelal Ramprasad Sharma of Laxmikant-Pyarelal fame.
 Monty started his career as a professional keyboard player with Laxmikant-Pyarelal for the film Mr. India at the age of sixteen.
 He worked with all the well known music directors such as Laxmikant Pyeralal, R.D.
 Burman, Rajesh Roshan, Nadeem Shravan, Jatin–Lalit, Ismail Darbar, Sanjeev Darshan for many bollywood films.

 He was a member of judges' panel of the popular reality show STAR Voice of India 2.